00JackLu/00JackLu.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I'm Zhaoqi Lu (JackLu), an aspiring researcher passionate about the intersection of AI and Science.
-Currently, I am pursuing my Master of Data Science at the University of Macau.
-And now I'm in the process of applying for a PhD.
+Currently, I am  a Year 1 Biomedical Engineering PhD Student in PolyU(The Hong Kong Polytechnic University).

-I currently serve as a Research Assistant at the [State Key Laboratory of Internet of Things for Smart City](https://skliotsc.um.edu.mo/people/master-student/) at the University of Macau, under the guidance of Prof. Leong Hou U. In this role, I am deeply immersed in cutting-edge research focused on Graph Learning and Data Mining, with a specific emphasis on Graph Transformer.
-I'm proud to announce that I've recently submitted a first-author paper to TKDE (Q1) based on our work in this domain.
-Moreover, I've contributed as a co-author to papers currently under review in prestigious venues such as IJCAI.
+I used to serve as a Research Assistant at the [State Key Laboratory of Internet of Things for Smart City](https://skliotsc.um.edu.mo/people/master-student/) at the University of Macau, under the guidance of Prof. Leong Hou U. In this role, I am deeply immersed in cutting-edge research focused on Graph Learning and Data Mining, with a specific emphasis on Graph Transformer.
+I'm proud to announce that I've recently submitted a first-author paper to AAAI based on our work in this domain.
+Moreover, I've contributed as a co-author to paper accepted in ICONIP2024.

 My research interests span a wide spectrum, including Graph Neural Networks, Reinforcement Learning, and Natural Language Processing.
-I am passionate about embracing new challenges and exploring novel fields in collaboration with experienced professors.
+I am passionate about embracing new challenges like AI4Science.

 Technical Proficiency
 ------